secsome/FA2sp/README.md

 *) Fixed wrongly painted infantry subcell place
 *) Undo/Redo limit is now controlled by ExtConfig: UndoRedoLimit = INTEGER, defaults to 16 +) New ExtConfig: UseRGBHouseColor
++) Now you can copy single action/event in trigger editor

 ======================= Changes (2021-07-19) ==============================================================================================
 *) Undo/Redo extended to 2147483647 steps, be careful about your memory